roocs/rook/docs/source/configuration.rst

 CMIP6-decadal concat uses a separate, conservative adaptive batching target.
 By default, concat batches are capped at one year so full unconstrained requests are written incrementally.
+Its memory estimate multiplies one realization's decoded temporal payload by the number of ensemble members before applying the same 2x writer-overhead estimate used for subset.
 These settings do not affect subset batching.

 .. code-block:: ini

    [concat:batching]
    target_timesteps = 365
+   memory_limit = 4GB
    min_batch_years = 1
    max_batch_years = 1

+When the combined ensemble estimate cannot fit a full year, concat switches to coordinate-aligned subannual batches capped by the effective timestep target.
+If even one combined timestep exceeds ``memory_limit``, Rook logs a warning so the Slurm allocation or spatial pushdown can be adjusted.

 Processing diagnostics
 ----------------------